Lyudmila Pavlichenko: World War II

-In June 1941, Pavlichenko was aged 25 in her fourth year studying history at Kyiv University when Nazi Germany began its invasion of the Soviet Union.
-Pavlichenko was among the first round of volunteers at the Odesa recruiting office, where she requested to join the infantry.
+In June 1941, Pavlichenko was aged 25 in her fourth year studying history at Kiev University when Nazi Germany began its invasion of the Soviet Union.
+Pavlichenko was among the first round of volunteers at the Odessa recruiting office, where she requested to join the infantry.

 The registrar pushed Pavlichenko to be a nurse, but she refused.
 After seeing that she had completed multiple training courses, she was finally accepted into the army as a sniper and assigned to the Red Army's 25th Rifle Division.
 There, she became one of 2,000 female snipers in the Red Army, of whom about 500 survived the war.
-Although she was assigned a combat role, she was issued with just a fragmentation grenade because of weapons shortages.
-On 8 August 1941, a fallen comrade handed her his Mosin–Nagant model 1891 bolt-action rifle.
-Pavlichenko then shot her first two enemies and proved herself to her comrades.
-She described the event as her "baptism of fire" because that was when she officially became a sniper.
+She was initially assigned to digging trenches and communication routes, armed with a single RGD-33 grenade due to weapons shortages.
+In the second half of July 1941, a comrade was severely injured by shrapnel and handed her his Mosin–Nagant model 1891 bolt-action rifle.
+On 8 August 1941 Lyudmila experienced her debut as a wartime sniper when she killed two Nazi officers in Biliaivka at a distance of 400 metres.

-Pavlichenko fought for about 2 1/2 months during the siege of Odesa and is credited with killing 187 soldiers.
+Pavlichenko fought for about 2 1/2 months during the Siege of Odessa and is credited with killing 187 soldiers.
 She was promoted to senior sergeant in August 1941, when she added 100 more kills to her official tally.
 At 25, she married a fellow sniper, Alexei Kitsenko.
 Soon after the marriage, Kitsenko was mortally wounded by a mortar shell and died from his injuries a few days later in the hospital.

-When the Nazis and their Romanian allies overran Odesa on 15 October 1941, her unit was withdrawn by sea to Sevastopol, on the Crimean Peninsula, to fight in the siege of Sevastopol.
+When the Nazis and their Romanian allies overran Odessa on 15 October 1941, her unit was withdrawn by sea to Sevastopol, on the Crimean Peninsula, to fight in the siege of Sevastopol.
 There, she trained other snipers, who were credited with killing over 100 Axis soldiers during the battle.
 In May 1942, newly promoted Lieutenant Pavlichenko was cited by the Southern Army Council for killing 257 Axis soldiers.
 The number of soldiers Pavlichenko is credited with killing during World War II was 309, including 36 Axis snipers.

 In June 1942, Pavlichenko was hit in the face with shrapnel from a mortar shell.
 When she was injured, the Soviet High Command ordered for her to be evacuated from Sevastopol via submarine.

 She spent around a month in the hospital.
 Once she had recovered from her injuries, instead of being sent back to the front, she became a propagandist for the Red Army, where she was nicknamed "Lady Death."
+(The Germans called her "the Russian bitch from hell.")

 She also trained snipers for combat duty until the end of the war in 1945.